ministryofjustice/itpolicycontent/content/security/framework/password-guidance.md

 ## Overview

 This document is the MOJ IT Security - Password Guidance.
-It helps you protect MOJ IT systems by telling you about using passwords, and your responsibilities for them.
+It helps you protect MOJ IT systems by telling you about using passwords.
+It explains your responsibilities for passwords.

 All government departments must follow HMG security standards.
 An important part of compliance is ensuring that all users: